Marco Bizot: AZ

 On 10 May 2017, Bizot signed a contract at AZ.
 He was picked as the replacement of Tim Krul, who returned to Newcastle United after a loan spell.
-Bizot played all 40 official games in the following season and met the finals of the TOTO KNVB Cup.
+Bizot played all 40 official games in the following season and played in the Dutch cup final.
 After the summer, he remained consistent with the most clean sheets ever in the Eredivisie.
 In February 2020 he extended his contract to mid-2022.

 Brest

 On 4 August 2021, Brest announced that Bizot had penned a three-year contract with the club, for a reported fee of €1 million.
 He made his competitive debut for the club on the first matchday of the 2021–22 Ligue 1 season; a 1–1 draw against Lyon.
 Bizot kept his first clean sheet for Brest on 31 October, which was also the club's first win of the season, a 2–0 home victory against Monaco.
+In the 2023–24 season, he contributed to his club's impressive campaign, with 13 clean sheets, as they secured a third-place finish in the league and first ever qualification to the UEFA Champions League.

+Aston Villa

+On 15 July 2025, Bizot signed for English Premier League club Aston Villa for an undisclosed fee.
+On 16 August, he made his debut for the club in a 0–0 draw against Newcastle United in the league.

 International career

-Bizot earned his first full international call up in Ronald Koeman’s first Netherlands squad in March 2018.
+Bizot earned his first full international call up in Ronald Koeman's first Netherlands squad in March 2018.
 He made his debut in a friendly against Spain on 11 November 2020.

+Bizot received a call up on 1 March 2024 for a brace of friendlies against Scotland and Germany.